ga-wdi-exercises/sinatra_games/readme.md

 - GET `/magic8ball/will%20it%20snow%20tomorrow`
  	- returns the question asked (in this case, "Will it snow tomorrow?"), followed by a random magic 8 ball response (see below)

+> Hint: if you are returning a number from a controller action, you need to stringify it: `.to_s`

 ### Magic 8 Ball Responses

 ```Ruby